• Menu

 Like many other woodworking projects, chip carving is something you learn through practice.

-Start by selecting a design you want to carve and trace it onto your board.
+Please start by selecting a design you want to carve and trace it onto your board.
 Then, using one of these knife options, carefully begin carving out your plan by following your outline.

 As with any woodworking project, keep a sharp blade handy and always pay attention to what you’re doing—don’t rush; chip carving takes time.
 And remember: More than anything else, have fun!